-This process has seen the content of the Community Plan developed directly by partners from across the LSP within the Partnership's Working Groups and a draft Community Plan 2011 - 2016 has been developed for Carlisle (attached at Appendix 1).
+This process has seen the content of the Community Plan developed directly by partners from across the LSP within the Partnership's Working Groups and a draft Community Plan 2011 - 2016 has been developed for Carlisle.

-This Plan is scheduled to appear before the Carlisle Partnership's Executive on the 15th November, and, subject to their approval, it will be recommended to Carlisle City Council for adoption onto the City Council's Policy Framework.
+This Plan appeared before the Carlisle Partnership's Executive on the 15th November.
+The Partnership Executive agreed that the plan should be recommended to the City Council's Executive, with a request that they endorse and recommend the plan to full council for adoption onto Carlisle City Council's Policy Framework.